FriedCrumpets/Buttr/README.md

 ApplicationBuilders don't create a container object.
 They resolve to the static resolver registry and are accessed through `Application<T>.Get();`.
 The static registry is used for all Dependency Injection containers throughout the application.
 It's recommended to use one `ApplicationBuilder` per Unity Application.
 Use this to create the your applications main framework.

+Application objects can be injected into MonoBehaviours by using `[Inject]` attribute
 ```csharp
 // Create Application Wide containers using an Application Builder
 var builder = new ApplicationBuilder();